 Supplements That Reduce Inflammation

-Here are some of the best supplements for fighting inflammation:
+Here are some of the best supplements for promoting normal inflammation responses:

 Omega-3s: If you are vegetarian, or concerned out the toxins often found in fish, and you don’t think you can eat fish several times a week, you might want to take a fish oil or flaxseed oil supplement to make sure you are getting enough anti-inflammatory omega-3s in your diet.